I previously wrote an entry on managing danger that focused on being out and about. What about home security?

 Maybe there is something in particular about who you are or what you do that makes you a target?

-Home invasion robberies are conducted to either intimidate you/cover up for some other crime, or because the thieves expect you to have what they want locked up, such as in a safe, in way they need you there to get it.
+Home invasion robberies are conducted to either intimidate you/cover up for some other crime, or because the thieves expect you to have what they want locked up, such as in a safe, in a way they need you there to get it.
 Otherwise, someone who just wants to steal something is going to prefer the residence be empty.

 Security can start when picking a residence, or, if you are so fortunate, in picking a place to build a residence and in designing that residence.
 Few people are going to want to live in a hidden fortified bunker.
 But more people should consider having their residence in a revocable trust, which can make it harder for people to find out your physical residence.
 What are the crime stats where you want to live?
 Some places manipulate the statistics.
 District Attorneys change and some aren't tough on residential crime.
 Scope out a place in-person to get a feel for the surrounding neighborhood.
 What are people in the neighborhood saying online?